- When must I report changes in my household’s income?

 The housing authority could try to evict you for failure to properly report your income.
 You may be able to prevent your eviction in court if the failure to properly report an income increase was for good cause or the amount of the unpaid rent is relatively small in comparison to the rent that normally would have been paid.77

 If you had a good reason for not reporting certain income, make sure you let the housing authority know this.
 For example, if you did not think that certain income counted, or you misunderstood your lease, or a family member did not tell you about a change in income, tell the housing authority this.
+If the failure was related to a disability or hospitalization, bring information showing this.
+Housing authorities have a duty to reasonably accommodate persons with disabilities.
 While it is likely you will have to pay back what is owed, the housing authority may agree to not charge a penalty or may agree to stop the eviction and instead give you a reasonable payment plan.

 What should I do if my income changes a lot during the year?